niessner/VoxelHashing/README.txt

 - Kinect SDK (2.0 and above)
 - Prime sense SDK

-We are also looking for active participation in this open source effort to make large-scale 3D scanning publically accessible.
+We are also looking for active participation in this open source effort making large-scale 3D scanning publically accessible.
 Please contact us :)